Toronto Star: Election endorsements

 In the 50 years to 1972, the Star endorsed the Liberal Party in each federal general election.
 In the fifteen federal elections between 1968 and 2019, the Star has endorsed the Liberal Party eleven times, the New Democratic Party twice, and the Progressive Conservative Party twice.

 Elections in which the Star did not endorse the Liberals took place in 1972 and 1974 (when it endorsed the Progressive Conservatives), and in 1979 and 2011 (when it endorsed the NDP).
-In the 2011 election, the Star endorsed the NDP under Jack Layton, but to avoid vote splitting that could inadvertently help the Conservatives under Stephen Harper, which it saw as the worst outcome for the country, the paper also recommended Canadians vote strategically by voting for "the progressive candidate best placed to win" in certain ridings.
+In the 2011 election, the Star endorsed the NDP under Jack Layton.
+However, to avoid vote splitting that could inadvertently help the Conservatives under Stephen Harper, which it saw as the worst outcome for the country, the paper also recommended Canadians vote strategically by voting for "the progressive candidate best placed to win" in certain ridings.
 For the 2015 election, the Star endorsed the Liberal Party under Justin Trudeau, and did so again in 2019 and 2021.
 The Star endorsed the Liberals under Mark Carney for the 2025 federal election.

 In Toronto's non-partisan mayoral elections, the Star endorsed George Smitherman in 2010 and John Tory in 2014, 2018, and 2022.
 The Star endorsed Ana Bailão in the 2023 Toronto mayoral by-election.